The Increasing Danger of Laser Strikes

 The problem is multifaceted—lasers are widely available, unregulated, inexpensive, and people often do not know the dangers of their misuse.
 Users of powerful laser pointers are sometimes not even aware that the light from a handheld laser can reach an aircraft, or know that it is illegal to intentionally point lasers at an aircraft.
 Laser misuse is a problem of price, availability, strength, and lack of regulation, amplified by a lack of understanding of laser safety.

-As laser strikes in commercial aviation become more prevalent, pilots are stepping forward to talk about how lasers affect the aviation industry.
-Although it is rare for a pilot to experience permanent vision loss as a result of a laser strike, being struck by a laser is still “quite an unnerving experience” according to seasoned pilot Ollie Dismore.
+As laser strike in commercial aviation become more prevalent, pilots are stepping forward to talk about how lasers affect the aviation industry.
+Although it is rare for a pilot to experience permanent vision loss as a result of a laser glare, being struck by a laser is still “quite an unnerving experience” according to seasoned pilot Ollie Dismore.
 This MailOnline article reports that in Dismore’s 23-year career as a police helicopter pilot, he has experienced in excess of 20 laser strikes.
 His anecdote offers a glimpse into how lasers are impacting pilots’ careers and the way that they operate aircraft.

 One of the first airplanes to have its flight path altered as a result of a laser strike was Virgin Atlantic Flight 025, departing from Heathrow Airport in London on February 14, 2016.
 Veteran pilot Capt.
 Ian Smith had to take control after his co-pilot was flash blinded by a green laser.

 “It was when I looked over to him that I could see the green light that was being reflected off the cockpit window,” Smith reported to the CBC.
 “He looked at me and said … ‘I’m having trouble seeing out of my right eye.'”